KaterinaWalter/javadocs/docs/unit3/notes302.md

 {:.highlight}
 The design and creation of software has **impacts** on _society_, the _economy_, and _culture_.
 These impacts can be both beneficial and harmful.
 Programs meant to fill a need or solve a problem can have _unintended harmful effects_ beyond their intended use.

 ⚖️ Legal issues and **intellectual property (IP)** concerns can also arise when creating programs.
 Programmers often _reuse_ code written by others and published as **open source** which is free to use.
-Incorporation of code that is _not_ published as open source requires the programmer to obtain **permission** and often purchase the code before integrating it into their program.
+Incorporation of code that is _not_ published as open source requires the programmer to obtain **permission** for (and often purchase) the code before integrating it into their program.
 > 💬 **DISCUSS:** Do you see IP addressed anywhere on my website?

 🧠 The fields of **Artificial Intelligence (AI)** and **Machine Learning (ML)** increasingly pose ethical questions in our world.